mt-akar/bottom_nav_layout/README.md

   // ...
   keys: <GlobalKey<NavigatorState>?>[
     homePageKey,
-    null, // If a page doesn't use a key, pass null so that layout knows the order. placePageKey,
+    null, // If a page doesn't use a key, pass null so that layout knows the order placePageKey,
   ],
 )